- Guide Map

 Queues at this attraction continue to be long during busy periods, though.

-If you obtain a FastPass here, walk over to ride the Pirates
+If you have time before your FastPass+ window opens up, walk over to ride the Pirates

 The cruise takes on a whole different feel when ridden in the evening in the dark -- this is also a less crowded time to take the ride.